 - It works well as a teaser or trailer lure

 - The tail can be easily bitten off

 6. Sea Striker Squid Rig

 During the colder winter months, flounder can often be found far away from the shore in waters surrounding steep ledges or reefs.
 In these circumstances, it’s best to use a weighted rig that is capable of getting down to the level that flounders are at along with a lure that will grab the fish’s attention.
 The Sea Striker Squid Rig is an excellent choice for these situations and is a must-have lure for any serious fisherman that wants to catch flounder year-round.

 The lure comes with a three-way swivel and leader line that’s attached to a Colorado spinner blade and a skirted squid-like plastic set on a 1/0 size hook.
-This one is best used with at least a 2 ounce pyramid sinker or other style that will ensure the lure will reach its proper depth.
+This one is best used with at least a 2-ounce pyramid sinker or other style to ensure the lure reaches its proper depth.
 You can successfully fish this lure along the bottom and twitch it a few times as you steadily work it toward you.

 - Excellent for cold-water fishing for flounder